1. Catch a sunset…

 What an experience!
 Just think about it.
 You’re walking the same path Greek philosophers Socrates and Plato once took some 2,500 years ago… with imposing views of the Parthenon and the same Greek sky.
 This area is bustling with life, street musicians offering the lyrical accompaniment, traveling artists the shows, and dozens of street vendors selling their crafts and wares.

 5. Catch a concert at the Ancient Irodion Theater

 (In summer and fall only), right below the Parthenon on Acropolis Hill.
 Why?
-Because you’ll be sitting in a venue built in 161 AD where some the world’s greatest artists dreamt of performing: among them Maria Callas, Florence and the Machine, Luciano Pavarotti, Elton John, Frank Sinatra, Liza Minelli, and Patti Smith – to name a few.
+Because you’ll be sitting in a venue built in 161 AD where some the world’s greatest artists dreamt of performing: among them Maria Callas (see below), Florence and the Machine, Luciano Pavarotti, Elton John, Frank Sinatra, Liza Minelli, and Patti Smith – to name a few.

 6. Rent a sailboat for two days

 It’s not as expensive as you might think.
-If you’re a group of about five or six people you can rent a sailboat and skipper for as much as you would be paying for a decent hotel room.
+If you’re a group of about five or six people, you can rent a sailboat and skipper for as much as you would be paying for a decent hotel room.
 All you have to do is hop on a boat and let the skipper take you to some nearby islands.
 In the meantime, enjoy the ride, the rejuvenating Aegean Sea breeze, diving from the boat, and island life.
 For the better off, Greece has one of the world’s best fleets of yachts and super yachts.